Fox News just announced their latest poll results from Opinion Dynamics.

 I lived in Germany.

-I'm the vice president of the German language school in my hometown to teach um other kids and adults German.
+I'm the vice president of the German language school in my hometown to teach other kids and adults German.

-Um ask you a question about this.
+Let me ask you a question about this.

-Let me ask you a quick question here because I read this this morning and I I got it from a trusted source, Ich bin ein Berliner.
+Let me ask you a quick question here because I read this this morning and I got it from a trusted source, Ich bin ein Berliner.

 Well, actually, you're partially correct.

-Um, here's the difference.
+A Berliner, here's the difference.

 If you say Ich bin Berliner, it means I am a citizen of the city of Berlin.

-If you throw the article in there, Ich bin Ein Berliner, it actually means I am not just a donut, but a jelly donut.
+If you throw the article in there, Ich bin ein Berliner, it actually means I am not just a donut, but a jelly donut.

-My whole I'll tell you, I mean, they've got the weight of everything they were facing, which was very serious of the day, and God bless President Kennedy for doing what he did in rescuing them.
+Well, I'll tell you, I mean, they've got the weight of everything they were facing, which was very serious of the day.

 But it had to be, and it is for a lot of people that I knew over there.

-It was like a comic relief moment from all that tension to have the leader of the free world called.
+It was like a comic relief moment from all that tension to have the leader of the free world and calling himself a jelly donut.

-Well, I hope Obama oh Obama repeats it.
+Well, I hope Obama repeats it.

 Look, I appreciate the call, Fred.

-Because people need to hear more of this.
+Thank you because people need to hear more of this.

 Thank you.